Resources

 Please enjoy these free resources I developed and be in touch if you find them useful.

-Family Inclusive Language helps us avoid making assumptions about the identities of individuals and their relationships with others.
 Language conventions for describing families can leave out single-parent, adoptive, queer, multiracial, blended, and multi-generational families.
 Family Inclusive Language is a more accurate and respectful way of talking with and about people we don't know yet.
 Read more and find screen-reader friendly version here.

-Museum professionals, art workers, and educators often use the Family Inclusive Language Chart in employee handbooks and display it behind admissions desks and in common spaces like breakrooms and bathrooms.
+Museum professionals, art workers, and educators often use the Family Inclusive Language Chart in employee handbooks and display it behind admissions desks and in common spaces like break rooms and bathrooms.

 Order a professionally printed poster here.